Important Dates & Times

 Communicate!
 Make sure that you have talked with your roommate and made an effort to avoid duplicating items for your room.
 This will not only save our volunteers trips, but will save you time and money.

 Be informed!
-Make sure that you have read the Residence Hall License Contract and know what is and is not allowed in your room.
+Make sure that you review the list of approved/prohibited items and know what is and is not allowed in your room.
 Again, this will save time and effort for everyone!

 Will there be refreshments?